Arlo

 Arlo is one of these.
 It plugs into Slack, Gmail, Notion, Linear, GitHub, and a few thousand other tools.
 For apps with no API, it signs in once through a secure browser session and operates them the way you would, by hand.

-AI colleague vs. assistant vs. agent vs. coworker
+AI colleague vs. coworker vs. teammate vs. employee vs. agent

 TermWhat it emphasizesWhere it usually lives